hcs42/timestat/README.markdown

     [YYYY-mm-dd HH:MM:SS] ACTION_TEXT

-The only exceptions to this rule are that an action files may contain empty lines and comment lines (which start with hash mark), but these are ignored by Timestat.
+The only exceptions to this rule are empty lines and comments, see later.

 The **action text** may have the following formats: